 - Advising departments and agencies on drafting amendments to employment legislation and responding to independent reports of regulators.

-- I am a go-to advisor for sensitive matters with high level reputational risk or potentially damaging industrial, political and bottom-line outcomes.
-For example, I worked on the team that successfully defended a high-profile adverse action claim, initially before the Federal Court and again on appeal to the Full Court.
+- I worked on the team that successfully defended a high-profile adverse action claim, initially before the Federal Court and again on appeal to the Full Court.
 This case clarified the law in respect of adverse action applications concerning employment complaints under section 341 of the Fair Work Act.
 Significantly, costs of the appeal and parts of the original trial were ordered against the applicant in what is generally a 'no costs' jurisdiction.

-- I have been independently recognised for many years by Best Lawyers in the areas of Employee Benefits (including as Lawyer of the Year Melbourne for FY2017), Labour and Employment, and Government.
+- I have been independently recognised for many years by Best Lawyers in the areas of Employee Benefits (including as Lawyer of the Year Melbourne for FY2017), Labour and Employment, Government and Education (including as Lawyer of the Year Melbourne for FY21).
 I am also recognised by Chambers Global in Employment, which has noted client feedback such as: 'Amanda is an absolute delight to deal with and offers incredible responsiveness.'
 'Amanda Watt's broad range of skills includes noted expertise on advising clients on organisational change issues.'
+'One client highlights her expertise in employment law, as well as her "high degree of emotional intelligence" and ability to "engage in frank and fearless conversation".
 I am also recognised as a ‘leading individual’ in Employment Law by Legal 500 Asia Pacific.
+Asialaw leading lawyers and Women in Business Law.
+In 2019 I was a finalist for the Lawyers Weekly Award for Wellbeing Advocate of the Year.